luapower/ci_osx/Users/cosmin/README.txt

 OSX INSTALL HOWTO:
 ----------------------------------------------------------------------
-* find an OSX/MacOS dmg file to restore.
+* find an OSX/MacOS dmg file to restore on the net or a bootable ISO.
 * using Disk Utility:
   * make a new 40G partition (type "HPFS+ Journaled" for OSX <= 10.12).
   * use the "Restore" function to restore the dmg to it.